 Yes, when necessary.
 As an international school, VIS has a continuous turnover of students.
 This means that when you apply, our classes may be full and we will open a waiting list acording to the VIS Admissions Policy for the respective grade level concerned.

-The re-admission process will be initiated by email by VIS to all current parents/guardians.
+The annual re-admission process will be initiated by email by VIS to all current parents/guardians.
 After completion of re-admission process of current students, the admission process for candidates on the waiting lists for the next academic year will start in February and/or March and will continue in spring and summer and as long as places are available.

 After you have accepted the offer of a place for your child from the Admissions Coordinator, Primary School and ELC families will be invited for a 30 minute induction meeting with the Primary Deputy Principal/ ELC Coordinator on a Tuesday afternoon at an agreed time.
 After the induction meeting the new student can start school the next day or as agreed with the Primary Deputy Principal/ ELC Coordinator in the interview.
 New Secondary students will start as soon as possible after their arrival in Vienna and as agreed with the Admissions Team and as agreed by the Secondary Administration.
 Unless a date is agreed, the student may not start school.

 Our school organizes a 'New Students Orientation' morning for all new students and parents before school begins.
 More details on the schedule will be shared with families after they have accepted an offer for their child at our school.

 VIS is an English speaking school and offers German to students from ELC, Grade Primary, Grade 1 to Grade 12.
 In Grade 6, which is the first year of our Secondary School, we introduce French or Spanish as the second foreign language.
 Students in the IB MYP Language Acquisition Phases 2 and 3 take Language Acquisition classes in place of English, Romance Languages, Science and Humanities.
 Students in the IB MYP Language Acquisition Phase 4 course take Language Acquisition classes in place of English and Romance Languages.